Aiman-G/OnScreenTimer/README.md

 # OnScreenTimer
-Always on- screen timer for Microsoft PowerPoint presentations (Windows only)
+Always on- screen timer for Microsoft PowerPoint presentations (Windows only) .
+This is a smiple time I built in Visual Basic.
+The timer can be used with PowerPoint presentations, it will stay always on screen.
+I use it when presenting to track the time.